conan-io/docs/faq/troubleshooting.rst

         [...]
         ERROR: Failed requirement 'openssl/1.0.2t' from 'poco/1.10.1@'
-        ERROR: Requested 'openssl/1.0.2t' but found case incompatible 'OpenSSL' Case insensitive filesystem can not manage this
+        ERROR: Requested 'openssl/1.0.2t', but found case incompatible recipe with name 'OpenSSL' in the cache.
+        Case insensitive filesystem can not manage this

-The package ``OpenSSL/x.y.z@conan/stable`` is already installed.
-To solve this problem the different package with the same name must be removed:
+You can find and use recipes with upper and lower case names (we encourage lowercase variants), but some OSs like Windows are case insensitive by default, they cannot store at the same time both variants in the Conan cache.
+To solve this problem you need to remove existing upper case variant ``OpenSSL``:

 .. code-block:: bash